blakduk/PACTF-2017/Round 2 - Boole/Hash Killer/README.md

 # Hash Killer

 ### Challenge
-> Qu’est que c’est?
+> Quâ€™est que câ€™est?
-> We were clearing out the old server and came across a really weird *([file](hashes.txt))*
+> We were clearing out the old server and came across a really weird *[file](hashes.txt)*...

 ### Hint
 > Did someone say MD5?
-And that last line seems different from the rest…
+And that last line seems different from the restâ€¦

 ### Solution
 Looking at the txt file, there seems to be several hashes along with a base64 encoded string.